 Have you listened to our podcast yet?
 Find it on iTunes, Spotify, Google Podcasts, and anywhere else you listen to podcasts!
 A full directory can be found here.
-What's the purpose of work?
-How do I find a job/company/role that fulfills me?
-Is it realistic for...
+I am SO stoked about this conversation, and to share Veronica and her joy with you!
+We talk all about...

 was raised in small-town Alabama and grew up dreaming about grand adventures.
 She’s now taken on cities around the globe (Grenoble, France and San Francisco), and created her own world through The Laskar Series.
 She works for a company that’s changing the financial services industry for the better.